alexandru-dinu/obsidian-sortable/README.md

 - No altering of the markdown source code.
 Sorting is done by rearranging table rows (i.e. `tr` elements).
 - No dependencies.

+Please note that the development is still in a beta stage.
+Check the [project's roadmap](https://github.com/alexandru-dinu/obsidian-sortable/projects/1) for updates.

 ## Installation
 Search for "Sortable" in Obsidian's community plugins (`Settings > Community plugins > Browse`), install, then enable.